Ezgjan Alioski: 2020–21 season

 Alioski played his first Premier League game on 19 September 2020, when he came on as a 70th-minute substitute for Patrick Bamford in the team's 4–3 home win over Fulham.
 Three days earlier, Alioski had been in the starting line-up, scoring the only goal — in added time — in Leeds's 1–1 League Cup second round tie with Hull City (Hull went on to win 9–8 on penalties with Alioski missing his spot kick).
 He made his first Premier League start on 5 October 2020 against Manchester City, coming into the first eleven in place of Jack Harrison, who was ineligible to play against his parent club.
 On 16 December 2020, he scored his first Premier League goal in the 5–2 home win against Newcastle United.
 Alioski scored his final goal of 2020 in a 5–0 away win over West Bromwich Albion.
-Alioski was offered a new contract at the end of the season, but was unable to reach an agreement with the club, thus departing the club after four years.
+Nearing the end of the 2020–21 season, Alioski was offered a new contract by Leeds, but were unable to make an agreement to sign a new contract, thus ending Alioski's 4-year spell with Leeds.